 "Well," Corran said.
 "That was-interesting.
 Are you okay?"
 "Yeah.
 Now let's see if it was worth it."
-The blips-or, rather, the projected symbols that represented the approaching craft-continued to get closer.
+The blips-or, rather, the projected symbols that repre-sented the approaching craft-continued to get closer.
 Something in the ship creaked as they continued to sink.
 "I wonder how deep it is here," Corran mused.

 "Not too deep, I hope," Tahiri said.
 "If I use the drive with them this close, they'll notice.
 The hull should be able to take a good bit of pressure."
-The blips were right overhead, now, and they suddenly broke their pattern.
 "Not good," Corran said.